 A general anaesthetic is a drug that brings about a reversible loss of consciousness.
-In formal use since 1842 - with the first public demonstration of the use of Diethyl ether to carry out surgery.
+In formal use since 1842 - the first public demonstration used Diethyl ether to carry out surgery.
 (Though it's likely that alcohol, another chemical classed as an anaesthetic, was previously used, extensively, for similar purposes).

 Since then, many other compounds with similar effects have been discovered, and several are now in routine use as general anaesthetics.
 But the neurological pathways by which general anaesthetics work are still unclear.